polywrap/documentation/src/docs/quick-start/workflows/running-workflows.md

 ## Workflow output

-The output of a workflow can be printed to a JSON file with the `output-file` option of the Polywrap CLI's [`run`](../../reference/cli/commands/run) command.
+The output of a workflow can be written as a file in the JSON or YAML format with the `output-file` option of the Polywrap CLI's
+[`run`](../../reference/cli/commands/run) command.

 Workflow output is printed to the console by default.